Camel urine: Ayurveda

+edema, as per the Kāśyapa Samhitā.

+Islamic prophetic medicine

 A hadith in Book 4 (Ablution) of al-Bukhari's collection narrated by Anas ibn Malik was used to promote the consumption of Arabian camel urine as a medicine.
-The Islamic prophet Muhammad is said to have advised some diseased people to use it "till their bodies became healthy".
+The climate of Medina did not suit some people, so Muhammad ordered them to follow his shepherd and drink his camel's milk and urine (as a medicine).
+So they followed the shepherd and drank the camel's milk and urine till their bodies became healthy.
 The authentic hadith also states "Some people of ‘Ukl or ‘Uraina tribe came to Medina and its climate did not suit them ...
 So the Prophet ordered them to go to the herd of Milch camels and to drink their milk and urine (as a medicine). ...
 So they went as directed and after they became healthy".
 Bukhari also narrated, an otherwise identical version of this Hadith, without the mention of "urine".
 The event has also been recorded in Sahih Muslim, History of the Prophets and Kings and Kitāb aṭ-ṭabaqāt al-kabīr.

 Indian Islamic scholar Mohammad Najeeb Qasmi notes various theories proposed by Hanafi and Shaafi’e scholars for a canonical understanding of the implications.
 This book refers to topical application of milch camel urine as the actual word of the saying has the word Azmadu which means to apply a layer of something.
 However, Bachtiar Nasir, an Islamic scholar, advocated for and defended the consumption of camel urine, claiming the mixture of camel urine and milk has medicinal benefits.

+In Middle Eastern societies, camel urine is consumed as medicine, but some see its use as najis — ritually unclean according to Islam Law.
+However, in the Arabian Peninsula, bottled camel urine is still sold and consumed as prophetic medicine.

 Medieval times

-Avicenna in The Canon of Medicine noted that a diet of camel milk and Arabian camel urine can be beneficial for diseases of the liver.
+Avicenna in The Canon of Medicine noted that a mixture of camel milk and urine can be beneficial for some diseases such as dropsy and jaundice.